filecoin-project/boost-docs/getting-started/getting-started.md

 See section [migrate-a-lotus-markets-service-process-to-boost.md](../upgrade-from-lotus-to-boost/migrate-a-lotus-markets-service-process-to-boost.md "mention") for more details.
 {% endhint %}

 Boost keeps all data in a directory called the repository.
 By default the repository is at `~/.boost`.
-To use a different location pass the `--boost-repo` parameter (must preceed any paricular command verb, e.g. `boostd --boost-repo=/path init`).
+To use a different location pass the `--boost-repo` parameter (must precede any particular command verb, e.g. `boostd --boost-repo=/path init`).

 Export the environment variables needed for `boostd init` to connect to the lotus daemon and lotus miner.